 - Candidates having lived experience with human trafficking strongly preferred.

-- Academic or professional knowledge of human trafficking, labor rights, or related social issues;
+- Academic or professional knowledge of human trafficking, labor rights, international development, or related social issues;

-This Level of Effort (LOE) for the consultant will be negotiated and will be dependent on the specific tasks to be performed between December through June 2021.
+This position requires approximately 8-10 days of Level of Effort (LOE), from February through June 2024.
 The period of performance may be extended, depending on the need.
 The consultant can work remotely from his/her location.
-If conditions allow, occasional short-term travel may be required to Polaris’s office Washington, D.C.
+If conditions allow, occasional short-term travel may be required to Polaris’s office in Washington DC.

 The work of Polaris is grounded in a set of values and organizational beliefs that provide a common starting point for all of our activities.
 At Polaris, we look for talented individuals who are passionate about combating all forms of human trafficking and who will strive to embody and model these values within the Polaris community and in the anti-trafficking field.
 Please take a moment to make yourself familiar with these values and our mission statement before submitting your application.
 You can find a full description of our values here.